tqre/LFS-salt/README.md

 - enable salt-minion.service

 ### Current progress
-Manually created working salted-LFS version, where archlive-master can see and command LFS-salt-minion in virtualbox created NAT Network.
+Manually created working salt-LFS version, where archlive-master can see and command LFS-salt-minion in virtualbox created NAT Network.
 Works despite master having a different Python version.
 Vagrantbox is ssh'able.